connornishijima/SensoryBridge/README.md

 # FUTURE **PLANS**

 Sensory Bridge is going to undergo some upgrades in the following months!
-You'll be able to easily update to the latest firmware using the Arduino IDE.
+You'll be able to easily [update to the latest firmware in minutes with this guide](DEAD LINK).

 **Currently planned features are:**